Aryan

 seal, 2500-1750 BCE

-the trade networks economically integrated a huge area, including
+trade networks economically integrated a huge area, including portions

-portions of Afghanistan, the coastal regions of Persia, northern
+of Afghanistan, the coastal regions of Persia, northern and western

-and western India, and Mesopotamia, leading to the development
+India, and Mesopotamia, leading to the development of Indus-Mesopotamia

-at Harappa suggest that some residents had migrated to the city
+Harappa suggest that some residents had migrated to the city from

-from beyond the Indus Valley.
-There is some evidence that trade
+beyond the Indus Valley.
+There is some evidence that trade contacts

 There

-Harappan and Mesopotamian civilisations as early as the middle
+and Mesopotamian civilisations as early as the middle Harappan Phase,

-Harappan Phase, with much commerce being handled by "middlemen
+with much commerce being handled by "middlemen merchants from

-long-distance sea trade became feasible with the development of
+sea trade became feasible with the development of plank-built watercraft,

 It

-(ancient Meluhha) and western neighbors proceeded up the Persian
+Meluhha) and western neighbors proceeded up the Persian Gulf rather

-Gulf rather than overland.
-Although there is no incontrovertible
+than overland.
+Although there is no incontrovertible proof that

-proof that this was indeed the case, the distribution of Indus-type
+this was indeed the case, the distribution of Indus-type artifacts

-artifacts on the Oman peninsula, on Bahrain and in southern Mesopotamia
+on the Oman peninsula, on Bahrain and in southern Mesopotamia makes

-makes it plausible that a series of maritime stages linked the
+it plausible that a series of maritime stages linked the Indus Valley

 According to Gangal et al. (2014), there is strong archeological